Secure CheckoutPersonal information is secured with SSL technology.

 Assistant Professor, Department of Electrical Engineering, Indian Institute of Technology, Delhi, India

-Siddhartha Bhattacharyya [FIEI (I), FIETE, LFOSI, SMIEEE, SMACM, SMIETI, MIET(UK)] is currently serving as a Professor in the Department of Computer Science and Engineering of Christ University, Bangalore.
+Dr. Bhattacharyya [FIEI (I), FIETE, LFOSI, SMIEEE, SMACM, SMIETI, MIET(UK)] is Professor in the Department of Computer Science and Engineering of Christ University, Bangalore.
 With over 20 years of experience in academics, he has authored/edited more than 50 books and more than 250 research publications in international journals and conference proceedings.
 His research interests include hybrid intelligence, pattern recognition, multimedia data processing, social networks and quantum computing.

-Dr. Sourav De is currently an Associate Professor of Computer Science & Engineering Department in Cooch Behar Government Engineering College, West Bengal.
-He served as a reviewer in several International IEEE conferences, international editorial books and reputed international journals.
+Dr. De completed his PhD in Computer Science and Technology at the Indian Institute of Engineering & Technology, Shibpur, Howrah, India in 2015.
+He is currently an Associate Professor of Computer Science & Engineering at Cooch Behar Government Engineering College, West Bengal.
+He is a co-author of one book, the co-editor of seven books, and has more than 40 research publications in internationally reputed journals, international edited books, international IEEE conference proceedings, and one patent to his credit.
 His research interests include soft computing, pattern recognition, image processing, and data mining.
-Dr. De is a Senior member of IEEE and also member of ACM, Institute of Engineers (IEI), Computer Science Teachers Association (CSTA), Institute of Engineers and IAENG, Hong Kong.
+Dr. De is a senior member of IEEE and a member of ACM, Institute of Engineers (IEI), Computer Science Teachers Association (CSTA), Institute of Engineers and IAENG, Hong Kong.
 He is a life member of ISTE, India.

-Department of Computer Science and Engineering, Cooch Behar Government Engineering College, Cooch Behar, India
+Associate Professor of Computer Science & Engineering, Cooch Behar Government Engineering College, Cooch Behar, West Bengal, India

 Debanjan Konar is an Assistant Professor at the Department of Computer Science and Engineering at Sikkim Manipal Institute of Technology, India.
 He is pursuing PhD from Indian Institute of Technology, Delhi and about to submit the PhD thesis on Quantum Self-supervised Neural Network for Medical Image Segmentation.
 His research interests include quantum computing, deep learning, machine learning, and medical image segmentation.
 He has published several papers in these areas in leading journals and IEEE international conferences.
 He is also a reviewer for various international journals and conferences.